-- 5.3.17 Cabinet has a protocol and terms of reference for four member champions who act as an advocate or spokesperson for a specific area of the council's business.
-The main responsibility of each member champion is to encourage communication and positive action over the issue they represent.
-The council member champions are for disability, armed forces, heritage and coastal issues. - 5.3.18 Fair access to services is informed by equality impact assessments on new policies and strategies and compliance with statutory guidance. - 5.3.19 Our digital transformation work in 2020/21 resulted in: - The successful launch of web chat, allowing Council Information Centre advisors to manage 'multiple' chats at the same time 8,024 chats were completed in 2020/21 compared with 3,652 in 2019/20. - Working closely with the Housing team to improve the digital services provided - Fly-tipping form integration with IDOX Uniform, Open Process and Report-it, preventing repeat reports and updating multiple systems. - 5.3.20 Customer feedback from contact with the Council Information Centre in 2020/21 indicated: - 77% of customers think our digital services are excellent (66% in 2019/20) - 99% were overall satisfied (97% in 2019/20) - 6.
-Defining outcomes in terms of sustainable economic, social and environmental benefits (Principle 3). - 6.1 Defining outcomes. - 6.1.1 The Corporate Business Plan 2020-24 is used as the basis for corporate and service planning.
-The sets out the council's vision and provides the basis for investment, service planning and other decisions. - 6.1.2 The plan outlines six priority aims, supported by 19 objectives in areas of key importance to the authority.
-The six priority aims within the plan are: - Focusing on delivery - · Delivering growth in the economy and with local housing - Protecting and enhancing the environment including tackling climate change - Improving social mobility and inclusion - Creating and maintaining good quality places that make a positive difference to people's lives - · Helping to improve the health and wellbeing of our communities - 6.1.3 The Corporate Business Plan is aligned with the council's Financial Plan and both documents are available on our website in order to be clear and transparent to local people, service users and stakeholders.
-Updates are also provided for members, staff and the public and available on the council's website via committee agendas and on the intranet InSite. - 6.1.4 The plan is underpinned by directorate and service plans and the performance management framework. - 6.1.5 A Covid-19 recovery strategy was agreed in June 2020 setting out the immediate focus of the council's work.
+Transparency Code 2015.
+The code makes it a legal requirement for local authorities to publish specified data by prescribed deadlines and thereafter annually.
+The council publishes all specified data on its website, in the prescribed format, by the required deadline. - 5.3.12 Our digital transformation work in 2021/22 resulted in: - The successful launch of web chat, allowing Council Information Centre advisors to manage 'multiple' chats at the same time; 7,217 were completed in 2021/22 compared with 8,024 chats (2020/21) and 3,652 (2019/20). - · Working closely with the Housing team to improve the digital services provided - Fly-tipping form integration with IDOX Uniform, Open Process and Report-it, preventing repeat reports and updating multiple systems. - 5.3.13 Customer feedback from contact with the Council Information Centre in 2021/22 indicated:

+2019/20 2020/21 2021/22

+% of customers who think our digital services are 66 77 70

+excellent

+% of customers who were overall satisfied 97 99 97

+6. Defining outcomes in terms of sustainable economic, social and environmental benefits (Principle 3).

+6.1 Defining outcomes.

-- 6.1.6 The plan and related documents, such as the Cultural Prospectus, set out intended impacts or changes for customers and other stakeholders.
-Progress against the plan was monitored quarterly by Management Team and reported to Corporate Performance Panel every 6 months.
-In response to Covid-19, a recovery strategy was developed with an action plan and a revised indicator suite reported to Corporate Performance Panel. - 6.1.7 The plan is underpinned by a performance management framework that includes key performance indicators covering all of the directorates.
-These indicators and targets are reviewed annually.
-Progress trends are established and reported quarterly to the overview and scrutiny panels and Management Team.
-Action plans are identified for under-performing indicators. - 6.1.8 The council's Management Team, consisting of the Chief Executive and executive directors meet on a weekly basis to consider matters commensurate with the corporate business plan and emerging issues.
-It also considers internal control issues, including risk management, performance management, compliance, value for money and financial management.
-Management Team receive monthly reports which details movements across a range of key indicators including measures of local economic performance. - 6.1.9 The corporate risk register is routinely updated and considers risks to the achievement of the corporate business plan.
-The risk reports to Management Team and Audit Committee detail actions relating to "high risks". - 6.1.10 Budget reports are provided on the intranet for staff and members to view.
+- 6.1.1 The Corporate Business Plan 2021-23 outlines six priorities: - Focusing on delivery - Delivering growth in the economy and with local housing - Protecting and enhancing the environment including tackling climate change - Improving social mobility and inclusion - Creating and maintaining good quality places that make a positive difference to people's lives - Helping to improve the health and wellbeing of our communities - 6.1.2 The plan is aligned with the council's Financial Plan and both documents are available on our website in order to be clear and transparent to local people, service users and stakeholders.
+Updates are also provided for members, staff and the public and available on the council's website via committee agendas and on the intranet InSite. - 6.1.3 The plan is underpinned by directorate plans and the performance management framework. - 6.1.4 Progress against the Covid-19 recovery strategy indicators was monitored quarterly by Management Team and reported to Corporate Performance Panel. - 6.1.5 The council's Management Team meet on a weekly basis to consider matters commensurate with the corporate business plan and emerging issues.
+It also considers internal control issues, including risk management, performance management, compliance, value for money and financial management. - 6.1.6 The corporate risk register is routinely updated and considers risks to the achievement of the corporate business plan.
+Reports are considered by Management Team and Audit Committee. - 6.1.7 Budget reports are provided on the intranet.
 All budget holders are involved in the budget setting process.